VedAtal/automated-testing-tool/README.md

 Ved Atal - 2024
 ****************************************************

-Software is divided into 3 layers.
+Software is divided into 3 layers.<br />
 Hardware Drivers
  * Control the underlying hardware of the RPi.
  * GPIO - deals with general purpose I/O.